ice-HoTF/DZL-SteamDeck/README.md

 \
 2: Install DZL by running 'install_DZL.sh' in the Terminal:
 \
-\
    sh /home/$USER/DZL-Beta-SteamDeck-main/install_DZL.sh
 \
 \
 3: Run DZL from Terminal:
 \
-\
    bash /home/$USER/DZL/DZL.sh
 \
 \
-4: Run DZL from Application Shortcut (Shortcuts/StartMenu/Launcher)
+4: Run DZL from the Application Shortcut and add it to Steam as a Non-Steam game.
 \
 \
 \